 In addition ten percent of the money received in offerings during services is given to church-related charities, usually about £5000 annually.
 Our Rainbow Cafe raises over a £1000 each year for Action For Children.
 Collections at Christmas services are also used to support an appeal, for instance £912 raised in 2016 for Christian Aid.Project for 2019: Sue Ryder - Duchess of Kent House

-Both in the Methodist Church and later in the joint Church special projects with fund raising events to support them were proposed from time to time.
+Prior to the formation of Christ Church the Methodist Church raised money for various causes, such as Ethiopian famine, Cambodia, the Italian earthquake and a church in Jamaica.
+Nearer home money was raised for Yeldall Manor, the 1983 Blue Peter appeal and War on Want.
 These were in addition to collections for and giving to causes that were supported on a regular basis, such as missionary work, NCH (National Children's Home), Christian Aid and so on.

-The Casa Materna home in Naples was suggested for 1980.
+Some causes were given a larger focus, such as the Casa Materna home in Naples which was suported from 1980 to 1982.
 One particular boy, Fabbio, was supported for that year, during which time two church members, Mr Maurice Smith and his wife Hilda, were able to call and see him while on holiday and Rev Bernard Arnold and his wife Ruth also visited him and took him a geometry set, which proved an ideal present as he was about to move up to a new school and needed one.
-In 1983 it was reported this raised £260.
+In 1983 it was reported this had raised £260.

-In 1981-1982 the project was the Berkshire Council on alcoholism.
+In 1981-1982 another cause was the Berkshire Council on alcoholism.
 This concern was brought to the church by Mr David Clitheroe, a church member who, because of his work as a probation officer, was very aware of social problems.

 The following year the Royal Berkshire Hospital Cancer Care Appeal, launched in anticipation of the hospital's 150th Anniversary, was supported.
 One of the fund raising efforts was a cookery book "The Good Cook Book" containing recipes from church members collected by Margery and Geoff Sargent.